For Current Students

 • And when calculating time to degree for department-internal purposes, we take Leaves of Absences into account

 • However, we can no longer supplement the stipends of sixth- and seventh-years.
-This means that a student’s Research Apprenticeships (RA), TA, and summer instructional salaries will likely be less in their sixth or seventh years than in their first five years
+This means that a student’s Graduate Student Researcher (GSR), TA, and summer instructional salaries will likely be less in their sixth or seventh years than in their first five years

 ENROLLING

 Each student needs to be enrolled for at least 12 units every quarter in order to be considered a full-time student (and, consequently, to receive benefits like TA employment and healthcare coverage).
-Students can enroll in up to 19 units per quarter without being charged extra tuition.
+Students can enroll in up to 22 units per quarter.

-Each student must register by each quarter’s registration deadline — usually the Friday of Week 2 — or that student will be personally responsible for paying any late or reenrollment fees.
+Each student must register by each quarter’s registration deadline — usually the Friday of Week 2, preferably earlier — or that student will be personally responsible for paying any late or reenrollment fees.
 In addition to official registration with the university, students must complete and submit a Study List to the Graduate SAO after reviewing that quarter’s curriculum with their advisor.

 Our upper-level grad courses (the 201s and above) can be taken for either 4 or 2 units.
 Students enrolled for 4 units are generally required to attend, participate, do the reading, give a presentation, and write a term paper.
 Students enrolled for 2 units are generally subject to the same requirements, minus the term paper.
 But please consult the instructor and/or syllabus for each course, as there is a fair amount of individual variation here.